KarlJorgensen/navidrome-scim/README.md

 likely to work on later versions too, no guarantees can be offered.
 Sorry.

-This has been tested using Authentik 2025.2.4.
+This has been tested using Authentik 2025.2.4, and _should_ work with other identity providers.